GraphOrigami/structure/ReadMe.md

 The library includes:

 - TypeScript definitions for read-only and read/write stores
-- Base classes `ReadStore` and `ReadWriteStore` that define derivable `Map` methods in terms of other methods.
-For example, `ReadStore` provides a base implementation of [entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/entries) in terms of `get` and `keys`, so that you create create new implementations of the read-only store interface with less work.
+- Base classes `ReadStoreBase` and `ReadWriteStoreBase` that define derivable `Map` methods in terms of other methods.
+For example, `ReadStoreBase` provides a base implementation of [entries](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/entries) in terms of `get` and `keys`, so that you create create new implementations of the read-only store interface with less work.
 - `ObjectStore`: read/write store wrapping a plain JavaScript object
 - `MapStore`: read/write store wrapping a (synchronous) JavaScript `Map`
 - `FolderStore`: read/write store wrapping a file system folder using the Node [fs](https://nodejs.org/api/fs.html) API